Metalnem/mijailovic.net/_drafts/decoding-runtastic-gps-trace.md

 Total Steps: 9040
 ```

-After converting first group of bytes (0x4150cbb7) to float, the result was number 13.0497.
-That value looked like speed - it was below
+After converting the first group of bytes in the last row (0x4150cbb7) to float, the result was number 13.0497.
-the maximum and above the average speed.
-To confirm that value was really the speed, I converted all the values in the file and found
+That value looked like speed - it was below the maximum and above the average speed.
+To confirm that value was really the speed,
-the maximum one - it was indeed 14.47.
+I converted all the values in the file and found the maximum one - it was indeed 14.47.

 Second group (0x002ee402) was 3073026 in decimal.
 That didn't look very familiar.
 It certainly didn't look like total distance, so maybe
 it was total duration expressed in some different way?
 51:13 is exactly 3073 seconds, so the second group of bytes was total duration